Alaska Labor Laws Guide

 Child labor laws in Alaska

-The term refers to minors under 18 who CAN be employed — but with a different set of rules and regulations for different age groups.
+The term refers to minors under 18 who CAN be employed — but with a different set of rules and regulations for various age groups.

 The most important distinctions between minors and adults working can be found in the following categories: